-III.
+IV.
 Student Growth and Additional Space

-Change Reference: III.
+Change Reference: IV.
 A

 Explanation of Change Description State Cost Local Cost A. Student Enrollment Growth Costs 1.
-Student Enrollment Growth Student enrollment is expected to increase by 250 students in 2019-20 for a total student enrollment of 147,602.
-Additional positions, as outlined Salaries & Benefits \$201,956 \$0 below, are needed in order to maintain our current staffing formulas and to staff classrooms that will be needed to accommodate the growth in Local Supplement \$0 \$31,216 enrollment.
-Funds are also included for the county supplement for state paid positions and to provide purchased services, supplies and materials Purchased Services \$0 \$23,167 for the additional classrooms.
-Supplies & Materials \$26,753 \$15,349 State Local Teachers 2.0 - Counselors 1.0 - 3.0 - Total CMS Student Enrollment Growth Costs \$228,709 \$69,732 2.
-Charter School Enrollment Growth Based on the projected increase in charter school student enrollment and additional county funding, funding is needed to increase our charter school pass-through budget so we can meet our statutory obligation to charter schools.
+Charter School Enrollment Growth Based on the projected increase in charter school student enrollment and additional county funding, funding is included to increase our charter school pass-through budget so we can meet our statutory obligation to charter schools.
 Charter-school enrollment of Mecklenburg County students is expected to increase by 1,552 students.
-Other \$6,207,849 Total Student Enrollment Growth Costs Change Reference: III.
-B \$228,709 \$6.277.581 Explanation of Change Description State Cost Local Cost B. Additional Facility Space - including new and renovated square footage 2 1.
-Maintenance and Operating Costs for All Additional Space The opening of one replacement school and major facility renovations coming on line will result in the addition of 146,579 total square feet in our Salaries & Benefits \$282,336 facilities.
-In order to properly maintain this additional square footage, funds are required at a minimum of \$4.65 per square foot to cover staffing, utilities, and purchased services.
-Purchased Services \$367,702 StateLocalHead Custodian I-1.0Custodian-6.0Total-7.0 Total Maintenance and Operating Costs \$650,038 Total Additional Facility Space Costs \$0 \$650,038 Total Student Growth and Additional Space Costs \$228,709 \$6,927,619
+Other \$6,207,849 Total Student Enrollment Growth \$6,207,849 Change Reference: IV.
+B B. Additional Facility Space - including new and renovated square footage 1.
+Maintenance and Operating Costs for All Additional Space The opening of one replacement school and major facility renovations coming on line will result in the addition of 146,579 total square feet in our facilities.
+In Salaries & Benefits \$282,336 order to properly maintain this additional square footage, funds are included at a minimum of \$4.65 per square foot to cover staffing, utilities, and purchased services.
+Purchased Services \$367,702 State Local Head Custodian I - 1.0 Custodian - 6.0 Total - 7.0 Total Maintenance and Operating Costs \$650,038 Total Additional Facility Space \$0 \$650,038 Total Student Growth and Additional Space \$0 \$6,857,887

-IV.
-Program Expansion and New Initiatives
+V. Program Expansion and New Initiatives

-Change Reference: IV.
+Change Reference: V.A.

-Explanation of Change Description State Cost Local Cost A. Student Support Staffing/Social and Emotional Learning Support CMS is committed to maximizing academic achievement and ensuring that all schools are safe places where every child feels welcome, engaged and Salaries & Benefits \$7,466,105 nurtured.
-A growing body of evidence shows that social and emotional well-being is the foundation for emerging cognitive abilities.
-In the school Purchased Services \$1,000,926 setting, student services staff are key personnel in the development of healthy social and emotional mindsets for children.
-To best prepare Supplies & Materials \$14,000 students for academic growth and development, CMS must have counselors, psychologists and social workers in schools to support all students.
-Totals \$8,481,031 In alignment with the district goal to increase social and emotional

-In alignment with the district goal to increase social and emotional supports for students, we continue to seek to reduce ratios for all student services positions.
+Explanation of Change Description State Cost Local Cost A. Student Support Staffing/Social and Emotional Learning Support CMS is committed to maximizing academic achievement and ensuring that all schools are safe places where every child feels welcome, engaged and nurtured.
+A growing body of evidence shows that social and emotional well- being is the foundation for emerging cognitive abilities.
+In the school setting, student services staff are key personnel in the development of healthy social and emotional mindsets for children.
+To best prepare students for academic growth and development, CMS must have counselors, psychologists and social workers in schools to support all students.
+Salaries & Benefits \$5,567,205 In alignment with the district goal to increase social and emotional supports for students, we continue to seek to reduce ratios for all student services positions.
 In addition, in the 2019-2020 budget year, we also seek to enable counselors to have greater focus on their core work and to improve the frequency and quality of professional supervision for school-based counselors, social workers, and psychologists.
 Combined, these three efforts work in concert to improve the quality and quantity of social, emotional, and academic supports that students and families can expect to receive in CMS.
 In the 2018-2019 budget year, a total of 60 student services positions were added- 33 elementary counselors, 17 school social workers, and 10 school psychologists.
 The 2018-2019 ratios below reflect staff to student ratios after the addition of these positions.
-Funding is requested to add 16 school counselors, 54 social workers, and 10 school psychologists in order to reach the ratios reflected below for 2019-2020 school year.
+Funding is included to add 10 school counselors, 27 social workers, and 10 school psychologists in order to reach the ratios reflected below for 2019-2020 school year.

-Job Title [^] National Recommended Ratios 2018-2019 Ratios [] 2019-2020 Requested Ratios

-School Counselors 1:250 1:363 1:349

-School Social Worker 1:250 1:2302 1:1251

-School Psychologist 1:700 1:1797 1:1604
+National Job Title 2017-2018 2018-2019 2019-2020 Recommended Ratios School Counselor ratio 1:392 1:363 1:332 1:250 School Social Worker ratio 1:2957 1:2302 1:1614 1:250 School Psychologist ratio 1:2105 1:1797 1:1597 1:700 Enrollment 147,359 147,352 146,887